What is the ADMA?

 An Advance Healthcare Directive allows you to record what kind of healthcare treatments you would refuse or request, and allows you to appoint someone to speak on your behalf for your healthcare decisions should you lack capacity in the future.

-At present, an Enduring Power of Attorney appoints someone (called your attorney) to make decisions for you about your day-to-day personal care and/or your financial decisions.
+An Enduring Power of Attorney appoints someone (called your attorney) to make decisions for you about your day-to-day personal care and/or your financial decisions.

 Is refusing treatment the same as assisted dying?